mohammad-dabour/dummyProject/webserver/README.md

-# This app compiled and tested after following this tutorial article.
+# This dummy app developed, compiled and tested after following this tutorial article.
 https://golang.org/doc/articles/wiki/

 ### deployed as docker container and it's configs: